NCERT Solutions for Class 10 Science Chapter 7 – Download Free PDF

 i.
 Plant a seedling in a vessel containing soil.

 ii.
 Adjacent to the seedling put a porous pot containing water.

 iii.
 Leave the set up for few days.

-It confirms that plant shows hydrotropism as the roots bend towards the porous pot of water.
-As hydrotropism is a plant growth response in which the direction of growth is determined by a stimulus of gradient in water concentration.
+It confirms that plants show hydrotropism as the roots bend towards the porous pot of water.
+As hydrotropism is a plant-growth response in which the direction of growth is determined by a stimulus of gradient in water concentration.